 Fast forward and I’m often pondering how to move beyond a good 15 years of my life.
 As I meditate on this it is becoming clear that it’s isn’t necessary.
 What is important is to stay in today and honor where I am.
 To honor myself and the season change I pulled together some of my favorite things.

-Typically an altar will have 4 elements, Earth, Air, Water, Fire.
+Typically an altar will have four elements: Earth, Air, Water, Fire.
 I took care to choose each item, this is also important.
 Having a clear space and a purpose for the altar is also key.
 There are many ways to arrange an altar, right now I’m going with what feels right, making it an intuitive process.
 I don’t believe there is a wrong way to do it ;)

 Inside the shells I put (in clockwise order) fresh cilantro, worry dolls, mala beads, soaked pumpkin seeds, sage I picked in Ojai.
 The sage is burning, hence the smoky photos.

-Cilantro: signifies the cleansing aspect of Spring.
+Cilantro: signifies the cleansing aspect of spring.
 Cilantro is a powerful detoxifying herb and this is the season to eat it in abundance.

 Worry dolls: my grandmother gave me my first worry dolls when I was a young girl.
 I told them my troubles at night and slept with them under my pillow.
 Ever since I have had a group of worry dolls in my life.

 Mala beads: I use these to chant sacred mantras daily.
-More on this practice soon ;)

-Soaked pumpkin seeds: seeds are a signifier of Spring.
+Soaked pumpkin seeds: seeds are a signifier of spring.
 I’ve been meditating on the kinds of seeds I want to plant this year in every area of my life.

 In addition to making this altar I did a long meditation and ate a lot of bright, raw foods to keep my mind awake and energy high.
 It has been such a beautiful, peaceful afternoon.
-I’m wishing you all a happy Spring and hope you carve out some time to set and intention for this season.
+I’m wishing you all a happy spring and hope you carve out some time to set and intention for this season.